Jenny16x/TeamSix/model-selection/neural-network/neural-network-model.md

 The features were standardized using `StandardScaler()`.

 ## Building the Neural Network Framework
 Initially, there were two hidden layers defined, each with 21 neurons (the number of features x 3), and the output layer was set equal to 1.
-Each of the layers, including the output layer, were set to use the `relu` activation function- since this activation function is supposed to be one of the most reliable for regression problems.
+Each of the layers, including the output layer, were set to use the `linear` activation function.

 <br>